Mcmicc3/linked-blog-starter-md/CSUSB/Summer 2024/Comm 3305/Midterm Notes.md

 53. What is cancel culture, as we understand it in society now?

+- Collective strategies by activist using social pressures to achieve cultural ostracism (shunning)  of targets (someone or something) accused of offensive words or deeds

 54. Explain the Dave Chappelle incident and criticism in which some thought activists were trying to “cancel” him.
 Was he really cancelled?

+- Dave chappelle who is a comedian, mentioned how gender and sex are the same thing and made jokes which lead trans folks to feel “mocked”.
+He made a remark about being canceled and to “bring it on” type of deal.
+Activists were trying to cancel him as well as netflix for airing it.
+Also, netflix employees who were transgender decided to perform a walkout/strike.
+Not cancelled.

 55. Is the idea of “cancelling” someone new?
 What famous novel was used to demonstrate this point?

+- No it is not new to public shame.
+The famous novel was the Scarlet Letter.